trevcor/slalomLab/README.md

 git clone <forked repo>
 ````

-* cd into directory
+* cd into new directory
-* Create develop branch and set active branch to develop
+* Switch to  develop branch

 ```
-git branch develop
 git checkout develop
 ```